CVE-2026-35185: CWE-284: Improper Access Control in haxtheweb HAXiam

 Technical Analysis

-HAXiam, a CMS managing microsites with PHP or NodeJs backends, had an access control flaw in versions before 25.0.0 where the /server-status endpoint was publicly accessible.
-This endpoint leaked sensitive data including user authentication tokens (user_token), user activity logs, client IP addresses, and server configuration details.
-Such exposure violates proper access control (CWE-284) and leads to information disclosure (CWE-522, CWE-532).
-The vulnerability is addressed by restricting access to this endpoint starting with version 25.0.0.
+HAXiam versions before 25.0.0 have an improper access control vulnerability (CWE-284) where the /server-status endpoint is accessible publicly without authentication.
+This endpoint leaks sensitive data including authentication tokens (user_token), user activity logs, client IP addresses, and server configuration details.
+Such exposure can aid attackers in reconnaissance and potentially facilitate further attacks.
+The issue is addressed by restricting access to this endpoint in version 25.0.0.

 Potential Impact

-Unauthenticated attackers can access the /server-status endpoint to obtain sensitive information such as authentication tokens, user activity, client IPs, and server configuration.
-This can lead to privacy violations and facilitate further attacks by revealing internal infrastructure details.
-The CVSS v4.0 score is 8.7 (high severity), reflecting the network attack vector, no required privileges or user interaction, and high impact on information confidentiality and integrity.
+Unauthenticated attackers can access the /server-status endpoint to obtain sensitive information such as authentication tokens, user activity, client IP addresses, and server configuration.
+This can lead to privacy violations and aid attackers in mapping internal infrastructure and user behavior.
+However, no known exploits are reported in the wild at this time.

 Mitigation Recommendations

-Upgrade HAXiam to version 25.0.0 or later, where the /server-status endpoint is no longer publicly accessible.
-Patch status is confirmed by the vendor stating the vulnerability is fixed in 25.0.0.
-No additional mitigation is required if the system is updated.
+Upgrade HAXiam to version 25.0.0 or later, where the /server-status endpoint access is properly restricted.
+Since the vulnerability is fixed in this version, applying this official update is the recommended remediation.
+Patch status is confirmed by the vendor stating the fix is included in version 25.0.0.

 Technical Details